You can find 3D models of Asteroidea here.

 Image of Ochre Sea Star (Pisaster ochraceus) along the Oregon coast, USA.
 Image by: Steven Pavlov (Wikimedia Commons; Creative Commons Attribution-Share Alike 4.0 International License.)

 By comparing tide pools where sea stars were removed and others kept, Paine noticed a change in the ecosystem over time.
 Tide pools where sea stars were removed had an overabundance of mussels, which out competed everything else for space, resulting in very low ecosystem diversity.
-Mussel population were kept in check when sea stars were present, however, allowing a much higher diversity of organisms to coexist, thereby maintaining a healthier ecosystem.
+However, mussel populations were kept in check when sea stars were present, allowing a much higher diversity of organisms to coexist, thereby maintaining a healthier ecosystem.

 'How Starfish Changed Modern Ecology' by: Nature on PBS (YouTube).